corsairmarks/combined_silfae_revisited/mod/README.md

     * Portrait selectors based on job category, not pop category - my goal is for the Pop portraits to be based on the job, not the Pop's stratum
     * No longer ignore portrait duplication for the pre-scripted empire
     * Don't randomize the all-Reptilian or all-"Human" portrait groups
+* 2.0.4 Allow players to pick the all-Reptilian or all-"Human" portrait groups - it is intended only that the AI cannot randomly choose those two groups

 ## Source Code